-The VR meets the European PREN standard for digital dive timing devices but it is not a precision chronograph.
+The VR is accurate to the European PREN standard for digital dive timing devices but it is not a precision chronograph.
 You may need to adjust it occasionally in order to display the correct time.

 Changing the time will not affect desaturation calculations.